Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Node-wise Causal Effects under Network Interference

-Suppose that observed data are from $n$ units and each unit $i \in [n]$ receives an intervention represented by a binary random variable $T_i \in \{0, 1\}$ and an observed outcome $Y_i \in \reals$.
-Without further restrictions on the degree of interference, for each unit there are $2^n$ counterfactuals $(Y_i(t_1, \dots, t_n): t_1, \dots, t_n \in \{0, 1\})$ corresponding to the effects of both unit $i$'s own intervention and the interventions on other units; by the \emph{consistency} assumption, the observed outcome $Y_i$ under the realized assignment $(T_1,\dots,T_n)$ is $Y_i(T_1,\dots,T_n)$.
-However, estimating all possible counterfactuals from a single observation of $\{(T_i, Y_i): i \in [n]\}$ is clearly infeasible without additional assumptions.
-This necessitates imposing restrictions on the nature of the interference from other units.
-We assume that additional information on connections between units is available, represented by a network $\mathcal{G}$ with node set $[n]$ and edge set $\mathcal{E} \subseteq [n] \times [n]$.
-In this work, we only consider undirected and unweighted networks.
+Estimating all possible $2^n$ counterfactuals from a single sample $\{(T_i, Y_i): i \in [n]\}$ is clearly infeasible, and necessitates imposing restrictions on the amount of interference from other units.
+Here we can take advantage of the information on connections between units, represented by a network $\mathcal{G}$ with node set $[n]$ and edge set $\mathcal{E} \subseteq [n] \times [n]$.
+We only consider undirected and unweighted networks here.
+Then we make a key assumption enabling estimation of counterfactuals: \begin{assumption}[Network Interference] Conditional on $\mathcal{G}$, for $i \in [n]$,

-Estimation of counterfactuals is enabled by assuming that interference occurs only between units that are connected in the network $\mathcal{G}$.